A topic from the subject of Analytical Chemistry in Chemistry.

 Step 3: Spectroscopic Analysis

-• Spectroscopic analysis is used to identify the different components of the extract.
+• Data analysis is essential to interpret the results from chromatography and spectroscopy and to identify the components of the monograph.

 Significance